What is the high country?

 Under a process of land reform called tenure review, the government has offered freehold ownership of parts of high country properties to leaseholders in return for other parts of the properties becoming part of the conservation estate.

 Forest & Bird was concerned that the balance of tenure review was favouring leaseholders and was not protecting some of the most important conservation values of the high country.
 Changes to tenure review in 2007 have resulted in lakeside properties and land with high biodiversity values being better protected.

 What Forest & Bird is doing

-Together with Federated Mountain Clubs of NZ, Forest & Bird is advocating for the establishment of high country conservation and recreation parks so that our high country’s landscapes, native plants and animals can be protected and can continue to be enjoyed by future generations.
+This will ensure that our high country’s landscapes, native plants and animals can be protected and can continue to be enjoyed by future generations.

 We also continue to monitor tenure reviews of high country properties to ensure that conservation values are adequately protected.